 The Preliminary Review of a design tests the Home, Building and Lot concepts.
-The Preliminary Review submittal shall be provided as a pdf the Thursday prior to the next ARC meeting and shall include a site plan (1" to 20' scale minimum) showing setbacks, outline of home and proposed eaves/porches, all lot dimensions including average width for determination of side yard setbacks, existing and revised grades, trees to remain and to be removed (including location, size and species, and distance from trunk to trunk for trees to remain), floor plans (1/8" to 1' scale minimum), and schematic front and side elevations.
+The Preliminary Review submittal shall be provided as a pdf no later than the Thursday prior to the next ARC meeting and shall include:

+A site plan (1" to 20' scale minimum) including:

+0 Setbacks

+0 outline of home

+0 outline of proposed eaves/porches

+0 All lot dimensions

+0 Existing and revised grades

+0 Trees to remain and to be removed (including location, size and species, distance from

+trunk to trunk for trees to remain), FAR calculation.

+Floor p lans (1/8" to 1' scale minimum)

+☐ Schematic front, rear and side elevations.